Self-Host BTCPay Server for WooCommerce (Complete 2025 Guide)

 - Fewer surprises: No port, firewall, or memory-pressure mysteries that derail checkout at peak times.

-High-level BTCPay server install (LunaNode path)
+High-level BTCPay server install (example: LunaNode)

 Here’s the bird’s-eye overview of the setup—the main stages in the right order—without the nitty-gritty commands or screenshots.
 It tells you what to do, not every technical detail.
 Use it to plan time/resources; then follow a detailed guide for the exact steps.